IzzyCraze365/Project-5-Server-Blog/readme.md

 At this point, we have not yet covered databases.
 This presents a challenge when we need to make modifications to our `.json` file.
 The file itself acts as a makeshift database.
 These changes can be accomplished quite effectively through the use of the `fs` dependency.

-In order to accomplish this task, you will need to import your `fs` dependency into your controller.
+In order to accomplish this task, you will need to import your `fs` dependency into your controller. (`done`)

 > HINT
 > FS methods require two parameters: a string of file location, and a callback function taking error and data parameters.